shivajreddy/ek24/HowToUpdate.md

 	2. Eagle_SKEW
 2. Rename Columns
 	1. Vendor_SKEW => Vendor_SKU
+	2. Vendor_Notes => Vendor_Notes
-3. Create 4 Empty Columns to the left of last column (which should be 'Vendor_NOTES')
+3. Create 4 Empty Columns to the left of last column (which should be 'Vendor_Notes')
 4. Move Columns and delete the empty column left behind
 	1. Manufacturer[-1010108]##OTHER##  -> 1st column
 	2. Vendor_SKU  -> 4th column